Corks, exotic 4-manifolds and knot concordance: Introduction

 \section{Introduction}

-A framed link in $S^3$ gives a 4-manifold by attaching 2-handles to $D^4$ along the framed link.
+A framed link in $S^3$ gives a 4-manifold by attaching 2-handles to the 4-ball $D^4$ along the framed link.
 Such framed link presentations of 4-manifolds (together with gauge theoretical results) have many applications to low dimensional topology (cf.\ \cite{A_book, GS, OS1}).
-Thus it is a natural problem to find framed knots representing exotic (i.e.\ pairwise homeomorphic but non-diffeomorphic) 4-manifolds.
-In this paper we give a method for producing such framed knots.
-As an application, we disprove the Akbulut-Kirby conjecture on knot concordance given in 1978.
+In this paper, we give a method for producing framed knots representing exotic (i.e.\ pairwise homeomorphic but non-diffeomorphic) 4-manifolds.
+We note that these are the simplest possible exotic 4-manifolds, regarding the minimal number of handles in their handle decompositions.
+As an application, we disprove the Akbulut-Kirby conjecture on knot concordance.